Interview with Caspar van der Poel - social media day June 30

 Oncology course starting

-The first part is done.
+The ball is rolling.
 A total of 150 acupuncturists gathered on November 24 and 25 at the Neude Library in the heart of Utrecht for the first part of the oncology course for acupuncturists, organized by the NVA.
-At this beautiful location, the former post office of the city, the participants learned about different types of cancer and the treatment options available within conventional medicine.
+At this beautiful location, the former post office of the city, participants learned about different types of cancer and the treatment options available within conventional medicine.
 Heavy, but also very informative topics!

-After obtaining the certificate of the course, acupuncturists meet the requirements to be included in the Cancer Referral Guide of the IKNL.
-The students learn how to support oncology patients with acupuncture, optimizing their quality of life.
-The course not only focuses on insights and practical skills from Chinese medicine, but also emphasizes knowledge sharing about the conventional medical approach and treatments for cancer.
+After obtaining the course certificate, acupuncturists meet the requirements to be included in the Cancer Referral Guide of the IKNL.
+The students learn how to support oncology patients using acupuncture, optimizing their quality of life.
+The course not only focuses on insights and practical skills from Chinese medicine but also emphasizes sharing knowledge about the conventional medical approach and cancer treatments.

 Treating, informing, guiding

-Saturday morning, the students were once again presented with a lot of new information.
-The program featured lectures by four nurse specialists, starting with the presentation on hematology by Nanda Vreeke and Bo Visscher.
+Saturday morning, the students were once again presented with a wealth of new information.
+The program featured lectures from four nurse specialists, starting with the presentation on hematology by Nanda Vreeke and Bo Visscher.
 After lunch, Simone Dokter, nurse specialist, discussed the various types of colorectal cancer and the treatment options available.
-Finally, nurse specialist Marjon Geerts gave a lecture on lung cancer.
+Finally, nurse specialist Marjon Geerts delivered a lecture on lung cancer.

 N.B.
 Unfortunately, registration for the course is no longer possible.
-As soon as more information is available about a possible repeat course, we will let you know as soon as possible.
+Once more information is available about a possible repeat course, we will of course let you know as soon as possible.

 Photography: Mark Hell